Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/1-Smart_Contracts_Overview_slides.md

 ---
-title: Smart Contracts Overview
+title: Coordination and Trust in Web3
-description: Principles of coordination, contracts, smart contracts, and comparison with traditional legal infrastructure.
+description: Principles of coordination, contracts, smart contracts, and comparison with traditional legal infrastructure adn web3 infrastructure.
 ---

 # Smart Contracts